womenwhocode-renotahoe/writers-website/setup.md

 - First name request: enter your name
 - User Name selection: use lower case letters and numbers only

-Once Cloud9 is installed and you have run you project (instructions how to get project coming soon), to get back to it next time:
+Once Cloud9 is installed and you have run your project (instructions how to get project coming soon), to get back to it next time:
 - Open Cloud9
 - Open Workspace
 - Bash Tab (if not open, click plus sign and select "new terminal")